Predicting Stellar Rotation Periods Using XGBoost: Conclusions

 Given that \cite{breton2021rooster} built a classifier with their data set (B21), we developed an interval-based error and a metric, the interval-based accuracy, that allowed us to convert predicted rotation periods into a proportion of successful events.
 We used this metric as a way to directly compare the results obtained with the two approaches (regression \vs classification).

-Initially, we used all the stars available in the base training set.
-Overall, the results show that the predictive performance of the models trained on DS0, a data set equivalent to B21, is comparable to the performance of the classifier trained on the latter, if we are willing to accept a \qty{10}{\percent} error in the predictions.
-The goodness of fit, as measured by the mean absolute value of the relative residuals, $\mu_\text{err}$, and by the adjusted coefficient of determination, $R^2_\text{adj}$, indicates that our models are robust, able to explain most of the variability in the response (approximately \qty{97}{\percent}), and are on average wrong no more than \qty{6}{\percent} of the time.
+Initially, we used all the stars available in the base training set, \ie no stars were filtered out of the data set for model training.
+Overall, the results show that the predictive performance of the models trained on DS0, a data set equivalent to B21, is comparable to the performance of the classifier trained on the latter, if we keep rotation periods as independent variables and are willing to accept a \qty{10}{\percent} error in the predictions.
+If we remove the rotation periods from the predictors, we get a \qty{10}{\percent}-accuracy of about \qty{90}{\percent}.
+The goodness of fit, as measured by the mean absolute value of the relative residuals, $\mu_\text{err}$, and by the adjusted coefficient of determination, $R^2_\text{adj}$, indicates that our models are robust, able to explain most of the variability in the response (approximately \qty{96}{\percent}), and are on average wrong no more than \qty{8}{\percent} of the time.

-When we filter out stars with rotation periods below \qty{7}{\day} and above \qty{45}{\day}, the overall performance of the models increases, with about \qtyrange{96}{98}{\percent} of the variability of the response explained by the predictors, and the \qty{10}{\percent} interval-accuracy equal to about \qty{95}{\percent}.
-In this case, the models were on average wrong about \qty{2}{\percent} of the time.
+When we filter out stars with rotation periods below \qty{7}{\day} and above \qty{45}{\day}, the overall performance of the models increases, with about \qtyrange{94}{96}{\percent} of the variability of the response explained by the predictors, and the \qty{10}{\percent} interval-accuracy equal to about \qty{96}{\percent}.
+In this case, the models were on average wrong about \qtyrange{4}{6}{\percent} of the time.

+The mean relative uncertainty, as indicated by the extent of the error bars, was estimated to be approximately \qty{1.2}{\percent} for all the models.
+There is also an increase in the quality of the XGB models when the number of predictors is reduced through the selection of the most important variables that contribute to the learning process.

 In view of the results reported in \cref{sec:results}, we conclude that the variables belonging to the CS and GWPS families are the most important for training a reliable XGBoost model with good predictive performance.
 TS-type features, \ie those related to the structure of the light curve, such as $S_\text{ph}$, also have some relevance for estimating stellar rotation periods.
-Although Astro-type variables, corresponding to astronomical observables and derived variables, do not appear in the importance plots, the FliPer metric and hence the power spectral density of a star can play a relevant role in model training, as they are strongly correlated with some of the variables in the CS and GWPS families.
+Although Astro-type variables, corresponding to astronomical observables and derived variables, do not have a significant weight in the importance plots, the FliPer metric and hence the power spectral density of a star can play a relevant role in model training, as they are strongly correlated with some of the variables in the CS and GWPS families.